pyenv/pyenv/README.md

 2. **Installs autocompletion.** This is entirely optional but pretty useful.
 Sourcing `$(pyenv root)/completions/pyenv.bash` will set that up.
-There are also completions for Zsh and Fish.
+There are also completions for Zsh, Fish and PowerShell.

 3. **Rehashes shims.** From time to time you'll need to rebuild your shim files.
 Doing this on init makes sure everything is up to